Neutrino magnetic moment in the doublet-singlet Leptoquark model: Constraints on the parameter space of the scalar LQ model

 The allowed points are shown in Fig.~\ref{fig:space_RD}.
-We observe that a LQ mass of 1500 GeV can explain the $R_{D^{(*)}}$ anomalies for values of the LQ couplings $y^{L,R}_{33,23}$ and $y_{33}$ of the order of $\mathcal{O}(1)$ and slightly larger for a LQ mass of $2000$ GeV.
+We observe that a LQ mass of 1.500 TeV can explain the $R_{D^{(*)}}$ anomalies for values of the LQ couplings $y^{L,R}_{33,23}$ and $y_{33}$ of the order of $\mathcal{O}(1)$ and slightly larger for a LQ mass of $2$ TeV.
 Although one can consider larger values for $m_{LQ}$, it turns out that the Leptoquark couplings to fermions remain less constrained as the LQ mass increases.
-It is worth mentioning that the present analysis was carried out by considering only RHN operators, as these operators provide the main solution to the $R_{D^{(*)}}$ anomalies~\cite{Mandal:2020htr}.